aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 ## Creating Tables

-Aspose.Words provides numerous different methods to create new tables in a document.
+Aspose.Words provides many different methods to create new tables in a document.
 This article presents the full details of how to insert formatted tables using each technique as well as a comparison of each technique at the end of the article.
 A newly created table is given similar defaults as used in Microsoft Word:

 |Table Property|Default in Aspose.Words|
 | :- | :- |